From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 Anna smiles at Darwin’s off-handed compliment and his ability to once again exploit a distraction.
 Darwin throws his cloth napkin on the table in faux outrage and pushes back his chair.
 “I think I need to have a conversation with that fella.”

-“Sit down.”
+“Sit down!”
 Anna demands.
 “You’re not having a conversation about anything with anyone but me.
 She waits patiently for Darwin to settle back in his chair and reclaim the napkin he’s been fiddling with since they first sat down as if it were some kind of protective shield.
 She’s about to restart when-

-Darwin flashes Anna his version of a devilish grin, since distractions don’t seem to be working, perhaps charm can.
+Darwin flashes Anna his version of a devilish grin.
+Since distractions don’t seem to be working, perhaps charm can.
 “Boy, you’re really not going to let this go, are you?”
 He pauses to provide space for Anna’s response, but when she simply sits in silence refusing to fill the void, the pressure mounts.
-“I asked you a moment ago if you thought I was a good person and you answered by not answering; remember, you said I’m good at meeting obligations but dodge responsibility.
+“I asked you a moment ago if you thought I was a good person and you answered by not answering.
+Remember, you said I’m good at meeting obligations but dodge responsibility.
 That’s a harsh thing to say and so we’re on the same page, we’ll be revisiting this issue of obligations once I’ve paid the check.”

 “Am I to suppose I fall in your in-between?”
-Anna queries.

-“Oh, Señor Olinski,” Anna responds like a flustered Southern Belle, “you charm me with the skills of Satan himself and while it may allow me to let you pick up the check, it doesn’t offset your need to finish what you came here to do.”
+“Oh, Señor Olinski,” Anna responds like a flustered Southern Belle.
+“You charm me with the skills of Satan himself and while it may allow me to let you pick up the check, it doesn’t offset your need to finish what you came here to do.”

-“Damn,” Darwin says with a playful grin, “I really thought that one was going to be my escape.”
+Darwin grins back playfully.
+“Damn, I really thought that one was going to be my escape.”

 “You just get yourself back to work mister, or we’ll be here all night.”

-“Of course you are,” Anna responds without hesitation.
-“It’s a silly question; I wouldn’t be sitting here letting you buy me dinner if I didn’t think so.”
+Anna responds without hesitation.
+“Of course you are.
+It’s a silly question.
+I wouldn’t be sitting here letting you buy me dinner if I didn’t think so.”

 “Ha, ha.”
 Darwin pouts.
 “I’m serious.
 How am I a good person?”

 Anna again responds without hesitation.
-“Let me count the ways, you’re a good person in the macro way you care about humanity, the environment, your mountain, and your mustangs.
-You’re a good person on many micro levels, in the way you donate elk to locals, how you come to the aid of anyone in need like you did that day in Red River, how you’re so devoted to helping Ilene and mentoring Issac.
+“Let me count the ways.
+You’re a good person in the macro way you care about humanity, the environment, your mountain, and your mustangs.
+You’re a good person on many micro levels, in the way you donate elk to locals, how you come to the aid of anyone in need like you did for me that day in Red River, how you’re so devoted to helping Ilene and mentoring Issac.
 You’re a good person for all the ways in between in how you live your life and how you show yourself to the world.
 Yes, dear Darwin, you’re a good person.
 What I want to know is why you’re in crisis over it?”

 Darwin fumbles with his napkin before deciding to set his shield aside.
 “Because Ilene doesn’t think I am.”

-Before he can continue or Anna can react, the waiter returns, “Alrighty then,” he announces.
+Before he can continue or Anna can react, the waiter returns.
+“Alrighty then,” he announces.
 “One coffee with sugar and cream for senorita and un café negro para el señor, with an added shot of espresso.”
 He sets the drinks down and looks gregariously at his patrons, “will there be anything else?”

 “Because?”